Philippine Mythology Gods and Goddesses: An Ultimate Guide

-The folktales are purely fiction, something that you use to entertain bored kids.
+The folktales are pure fiction, which you use to entertain bored kids.
 The legends and myths, meanwhile, are assumed to be true by the storyteller.
 It’s the timeline that sets them apart.

-Falling under this sub-category are the stories or adventures of deities, defined as supernatural beings with human characteristics.
+The stories or adventures of deities fall under this sub-category.
+Deities are defined as supernatural beings with human characteristics.

-These deities are either good or bad, and each of them have specific function.
-Renowned anthropologist F. Landa Jocano, author of Outline of Philippine Mythology, explained it further:
+These deities are either good or bad, each having a specific function.
+Renowned anthropologist F. Landa Jocano, the author of Outline of Philippine Mythology, explained it further:

 “Some of these deities are always near; others are inhabitants of far-off realms of the Skyworld who take interest in human affairs only when they are invoked during proper ceremonies which compel them to come down to earth.”

-In this three-part series, you’ll get to know more about these interesting deities from Luzon, Visayas, and Mindanao.
+In this three-part series, you’ll learn more about these interesting deities from Luzon, Visayas, and Mindanao.
 We’ll examine their stories, special powers, and other details that will tickle the curious child in you.
-Special thanks to the talented Pinoy graphic artists whose amazing works have helped bring these ancient deities back to life.
+Special thanks to the talented Pinoy graphic artists whose impressive works have helped bring these ancient deities back to life.

-Note: All images presented in these articles are modern depiction of our ancient deities.
-History tells us that any representations of these gods and goddesses created by our ancestors were burned by the colonizers.
-Therefore, the point of these illustrations is not to “westernize” Philippine mythology, but to make it more appealing and engaging to the younger millenials who ought to know more about their roots.
+Note: All images presented in these articles are modern depictions of our ancient deities.
+History tells us that the colonizers burned representations of these gods and goddesses created by our ancestors.
+Therefore, the point of these illustrations is not to “Westernize” Philippine mythology but to make it more appealing and engaging to younger readers who ought to know more about their roots.